mlionl/Laboratory-Orange-Detection/README.md

 ## *Description*

-Inspired by some papers and articles, I took photographs of citrus trees in the Seville countryside during harvest season.
-Establish a first approach to a orange estimation system is the main goal of this repository.
-Estimate the number of fruits is a really complex task that is done by very experienced farmers.
+Inspired by some works and articles, I took pictures of citrus trees in the Seville countryside during the harvest season.
+Establishing a first approximation to an estimation system for oranges is the main objective of this repository.
+Estimating the number of fruits is a really complex task that is carried out by very experienced farmers.
+It is a crucial task so a more efficient estimation method could be beneficial for the farmer.

+Images were took by a drone, some exaples: